tgvashworth/ServiceWorker-Polyfill/README.md

-# ServiceWorker Polyfill
+# Don't use this

-This is a polyfill for the [ServiceWorker](https://github.com/slightlyoff/ServiceWorker) specification.
-The idea is to enable exploration of the ServiceWorker API and the implications it has for users, applications and developer workflow.
+This was a polyfill for the [ServiceWorker](https://github.com/slightlyoff/ServiceWorker) specification.
+The idea was to enable exploration of the ServiceWorker API and the implications it has for users, applications and developer workflow.

-**NOTE:** This may be broken for you.
-Please [submit an issue](https://github.com/phuu/serviceworker-polyfill/issues/new).

 ## Setup